Marjorie Gross: Biography

-Marjorie Gross was born April 18, 1956 in New York City, while her mother was visiting family in the city.
+Marjorie Gross was born April 18, 1956, in New York City, while her mother was visiting family in the city.
 She was raised in Toronto, Ontario.
 She attended school at Branksome Hall, where she was known as a class clown.
 She started her career in comedy doing stand-up at local clubs, later moving to New York City.
-At the age of 19, Gross auditioned for Saturday Night Live.
-She didn't land a role on the show but became friends with members of the casts including Dan Akroyd and Gilda Radner.
+At the age of 19, Gross auditioned for Saturday Night Live during its infamous 1980-1981 season.
+According to then-writer, Mitchell Kriegman, Gross teamed up with fellow female comedian, Sandra Bernhard, and performed a schtick for then-showrunner, Jean Doumanian.
+Gross failed to land a role on the show, but became friends with members of the cast, including Dan Aykroyd and Gilda Radner.

 One of only a few women stand-up comics in the 1980s, she performed at Catch a Rising Star, the Comic Strip and the Improvisation.
 In a 1984 The New York Times article about the challenges faced by women comics, Gross questioned the impact of higher-profile women in comedy: "Joan Rivers doesn't change the status quo much.[...]
 'Get the ring, the husband, the coat' - for Carson that works.
 He says, 'Yeah, that's what women should have.
 Coats, rings.
 That sits right with me.'"